 Can such behaviours be controlled or stopped completely.
 There is no conclusive findings on that.

 There is another behaviour, unrelated to the above reports, that we know as stammering.
 I know of a few friends and relatives who stammer , some very badly, during a normal conversation.
 But when they are behind a mike or on the stage, they talk normally.
 The most well known example of this was -late `Zul Vellani` who used to stammer very badly when in conversation but transformed himself as a fantastic `voice over` when lending his voice for a documentary or as a stage actor in some plays staged in the sixtees and seventees.
 Another example is that of actor Hrithik Roshan.

 'What causes stammering?'
 Most experts agree that “it is due to a combination of factors - physiological, neurological, psychological and environmental - but the precise ways that these factors operate together is not known, and clearly the combination will be different from one individual to another”.
 Fortunately it is possible now to get over this problem by speech therapies and cures offered by other specialists.

 There are many speech therapists in Chennai who claim to provide cure for stammering.
 Some of them specialise in treating young children with the problem.
 If treated early the success rate is high.

-This article appeared in the Adyar Times issue dt.
-18-24th February,2018 under my column `Rajan`s Random Reflections`
+( This article has appeared in the Adyar Times issue dt 11-17th March,2018 under my column `Rajan`s Random Reflections`)